Ergodic theory of multi-layer interacting particle systems: Ergodic theory of particle systems with homogeneous factorized duality polynomials

-The condition that the $D$-transform determines the measure uniquely is implied by a growth condition on $c_n$ which implies that the measure $\mu$ is uniquely determined by its multivariate moments.
-In these settings, the condition that $\caD$ is dense is also natural.
-In the setting of processes of exclusion type, i.e., $E=\{1, \ldots, \alpha\}$, the condition of density of $\caD$ is natural and follows from the Stone Weierstrass theorem, i.e., $\caD$ is uniformly dense in the set of continuous functions $\caC(\Omega)$.
+The condition that the $D$-transform determines the probability measure uniquely is implied by a growth condition on $c_n$ which implies that the measure $\mu$ is uniquely determined by its multivariate moments.
+Examples of sufficient growth conditions can be found in e.g. \cite[Section 3.2]{kleiber}.
+In these settings, the condition that $\caD$ is dense in $L^2(\mu)$ is also natural.
+In the setting of processes of exclusion type, i.e., when there are at most $\alpha$ particles at each site, the condition of density of $\caD$ is natural and follows from the Stone Weierstrass theorem, i.e., $\caD$ is uniformly dense in the set of continuous functions $\caC(\Omega)$.